lresner/meetx/meetx_playbook.md

 Assign tictactoe in Python or JS.
 Give ~ One week to complete.
 1. Whatss the first thing you did after you got the challenge.
 How did you begin to approach the problem?
 2. Walk me through your code.
-3. *stop* them on a particular concept — how would you explain an array/dictionary/etc.
+3. *Stop* them on a particular concept — how would you explain an array/dictionary/etc.
 4. Walk me through your favorite feature.
 5. What woud you build if you had more time.
 6. How would you implement a basic AI (offense, defense)